Match of the Day: Studio

-The programme was broadcast from TC5 at BBC Television Centre from 1964–2012.
+The programme was broadcast from TC5 at BBC Television Centre from 1964 to 2012.

 Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus and Final Score broadcasts from.

 Filming is located at the Dock10 studios at MediaCityUK in Salford.

 Presenters, analysts and commentators

 Presenters

 Despite the programme's long running status there have been only five regular main presenters: Kenneth Wolstenholme (1964–1967), David Coleman (1967–1973), Jimmy Hill (1973–1988), Des Lynam (1988–1999) and Gary Lineker (1999–2025).
 Lineker had worked as an analyst during his predecessor Des Lynam's tenure.

 In 2005, Celina Hinchcliffe became the first woman to present on the programme.

-In November 2024, Gary Lineker announced that he would be departing the Premier League highlights edition shows at the end of the 2024-25 season.
+In November 2024, Gary Lineker announced that he would be departing the Premier League highlights edition shows at the end of the 2024–25 season.

 In January 2025, the BBC announced that Kelly Cates, Mark Chapman and Gabby Logan would share the presenting of Match of the Day, Match of the Day 2 and Match of the Day: Champions League following Lineker's departure.